 In reaction to this shift, the brain creates more receptors to handle all the excess fear neurotransmitters, and reduces the amount of serotonin receptors, which it deems less necessary.
 As a result, you become more prone to feeling anxious than to feeling relaxed.
-That may be one of the reasons serotonin is affected by anxiety.

 Serotonin is a busy brain chemical and works more than one job.
 Apart from making you relaxed, it also helps you to regulate your sleeping patterns, your body temperature, your memory and your appetite.
 When any one of these things becomes irregular due to a lack of serotonin, it can cause you even more stress and perpetuate the cycle.